lyy005/Mitochondrial_nuclear_gene_evolution_in_arthropods/README.md

 # Mitochondrial_nuclear_gene_evolution_in_arthropods

-Sequences and Scripts used in the paper to estimate evolutionary rate and bootstrap analysis
+Sequences and Scripts used in the paper to estimate evolutionary rates and bootstrap analysis

 ## step1_sequences_and_evolutionary_rate_estimation